lzz0007/MP4SR/README.md

 --------------------------------------------------------------------------------
 ### Dataset Preparation
-Due to the limit on the appendix file size, we can't attach all datasets in this package. \
+Due to the space limit on the google drive folders, we can't attach all datasets in this package. \
-Hence, we provide a subset of Pantry dataset under './dataset/pantry/'.
+Hence, we provide the Pantry dataset, which can be downloaded from [Link](https://drive.google.com/drive/folders/1dUoj5nPqhLXR1DoLHBgwWvkcsbjnIXdh?usp=share_link).
+We will provide the other two datasets once the paper is published.
+After downloading the dataset, please put them under './dataset/pantry/'.

 For example, the complete dataset folder structure of Pantry is as follows:
 ```